Beast-East/RandomMessageDiscordBot/README.md

 - `$urls`: Toggles the inclusion of messages with URLs(True/False).
 - `$attachments`: Toggles the inclusion of messages with attachments(True/False).
 - `$mentions`: Toggles the inclusion of messages with mentions(True/False).
 - `$ranmsg`: Sends a random message from the configured channel(targetchat).
-Initialize the bot by using `$selectandsend` to define the source and destination channels for the random message feature to function correctly.
+\nInitialize the bot by using `$selectandsend` to define the source and destination channels for the random message feature to function correctly.

 ### Planned Features